fcakir/deep-mihash/README.md

 ## Example Commands
 * Only **CIFAR-10** and **NUSWIDE** datasets are supported currently.
 Support for **LabelMe** and **ImageNet100** will be added soon.
 * The main functions for experimenting is `demo.m`.
 The main arguments can be found in `get_opts.m`.
 * Below are examples commands to replicate some of the results in the HBMP paper above.
 Please refer to *Section 4* of the paper and `get_opts.m` for experimental setting and parameter details.
-Matlab diary is saved holding console output.
-Note the diaries might contain minor performance differences compared to the results in the paper.
+A Matlab diary is saved to the corresponding experimental folder.
+Note that the diaries might contain minor performance differences compared to the results in the paper.
     * **CIFAR-1, 32 bits, AP** *(Table 1)*:
       * `demo('cifar',32, 'vggf', 'obj', 'hbmp', 'lr', 1e-4, 'weighted', 1, 'split',1, 'max_iter', 32, 'metrics', 'AP')`
 	  * [Diary](http://cs-people.bu.edu/fcakir/misc/hbmp-diaries/HBMP-cifar32-vggf-sp1_0517.162930-Bin16Sig40,0-batch256-sgdLR0.0001D0.5E20-W_REGRcodes_diary_001-AP.txt).